Matroids, Feynman categories, and Koszul duality: Gröbner bases for operads over

-We will compute the normal monomials associated to $\B$ and find that they have the desired cardinality, which will prove that $\B$ forms a Gröbner basis of $\langle R_{\sh}\rangle$, and that morphism \eqref{eqsurjmor} is an isomorphism. \\
+is also surjective.
+We will compute the normal monomials associated to $\B$ and find that they have the desired cardinality, which will prove that $\B$ forms a Gröbner basis of $\langle R_{\sh}\rangle$, and that morphism \eqref{eqsurjmor} is an isomorphism.
+By Proposition \ref{propmainshuffle} that will imply that morphism $\pi$ is also an isomorphism.\\

-To describe those monomials in a natural way we introduce a classical tool in poset combinatorics called ``EL-labeling''. \begin{madef}[EL-labeling] Let $P$ be a finite poset with set of covering relations $\Cov(P)$.
-An \emph{EL-labeling} of $P$ is a map $\lambda:\Cov(P) \rightarrow \N$ such that for any two comparable elements $X < Y$ in $P$ there exists a unique maximal chain going from $X$ to $Y$ which has increasing $\lambda$ labels (when reading the covering relations from bottom to top) and this unique maximal chain is minimal for the lexicographic order on maximal chains (comparing the words given by the successive $\lambda$ labels from bottom to top). \end{madef} We refer the reader to \cite{wachs_poset_2006} for more details on this notion.
+To describe those normal monomials in a natural way we introduce a classical tool in poset combinatorics called ``EL-labeling''. \begin{madef}[EL-labeling] Let $P$ be a finite poset with set of covering relations $\Cov(P)$.
+An \emph{EL-labeling} of $P$ is a map $\lambda:\Cov(P) \rightarrow \N$ such that for any two comparable elements $X < Y$ in $P$ there exists a unique maximal chain going from $X$ to $Y$ which has increasing $\lambda$ labels (when reading the covering relations from bottom to top) and this unique maximal chain is minimal for the lexicographic order on maximal chains (comparing the words given by the successive $\lambda$ labels from bottom to top). \end{madef} We refer the reader to \cite{wachs_poset_2006} for more details on that notion.
 The main result we will use about EL-labelings is the following. \begin{prop} Let $\L$ be a geometric lattice.
 Any linear ordering $H_1 \vartriangleleft ... \vartriangleleft H_n$ of the atoms of $\L$ induces an $\EL$-labeling $\lambda_{\vartriangleleft}$ of $\L$ defined by